3 Strategies to Stop Binge Eating and Say Goodbye to Cheat Meals

 If you’ve struggled with an “all or nothing” mindset that’s led to an unhealthy relationship with food, then moderation in your diet may just be the thing you need.

-Having foods you enjoy, in moderation, allows you to be consistent and stay on track with your health goals long-term.
+Having foods you enjoy regularly, in moderation, allows you to be consistent and stay on track with your health goals long-term.
 I never understood this and for years I was spinning my wheels wondering why nothing was working.

 The key: It’s not about being more strict, but being more relaxed (and strategic).